oshaughnessy/maysl.soccer/_pages/ref-training.md

   1. offside
   2. use of hands & arms causes a penalty kick
   3. use of hands by goalkeepers on a touch from their own teammates causes a penalty kick

+## Direct vs Indirect Kicks

+A direct kick is one that can result in an immediate goal.

+An indirect kick must be touched by another player after the initial kick.

+### Common Direct Kick Offenses

+The following offenses lead to a direct kick by the opposing team:
+- handball
+- holding
+- careless, reckless, excessive-force contact against an opponent

+### Common Indirect Kick Offenses

+The following lead to an indirect kick by the opposing team:
+- heading
+- offside
+- dangerous play
+- abusing or offensive language